 - funders will not give blanket extensions to these deadlines;

 - the award holder can delegate completion of the report to a member of their research team but only the award holder can submit the report, and

 - the submission is not complete unless the award holder has received an email confirmation from Researchfish.

 Failure to make a submission may lead to sanctions being imposed by the funder.
 This could lead to the suspension of funding for active projects, and/or make PIs ineligible for future funding until required submissions have been made.
 These sanctions do not apply to students.

 Support for Researchfish Users

-If you have issues with the researchfish® system (e.g. logging in or technical issues), please contact their support team at: firstname.lastname@example.org
+If you are having issues with the Researchfish system (e.g. logging in or technical issues), please contact the Researchfish support team at: firstname.lastname@example.org

 Help and guidance is also provided in the Researchfish system (see the "?" symbol throughout).
 There is an online Help Centre available on the site, with FAQs, user guides, help videos and webinars, and an option to live chat (available 9am to 5pm, Monday - Friday).